hulacorn/blog.hulacorn.com/src/posts/2021-10-05-not-all-solutions-need-code.md

 excerpt: Sometimes less is more when it comes to code
 draft:
 seo:
-  title:
+  title: Not all problems require a software solution
-  description:
+  description: Sometimes less is more when it comes to code
   image: 2021/10/code.jpg
 images: # relative to /src/assets/images/
   feature: 2021/10/code.jpg
   thumb: 2021/10/code.jpg
   slide:
 tags:
-  - Software engineering
+  - Software-engineering
-  - no code
+  - No-code

 ---